Healthedata1/USCDI4-Sandbox/input/pagecontent/screening-and-assessments.md

 - The [Alcohol Use Related Questionnaire Panel Codes](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1585/expansion) contains the LOINC Panel Codes for Alcohol Use Disorder Identification Test - Consumption AUDIT-C and PROMIS short form - alcohol - alcohol use 7a - version 1.0.

-(🤔 these 👇 codes are clinical judgement codes and not panel item codes?)

-- The [Drug Misuse](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.707/expansion) contains clinical judgement codes to represent conclusions or diagnoses pertaining to drug misuse or abuse.
+- The [Drug Misuse](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.707/expansion) values set contains SNOMED CT clinical judgement codes to represent conclusions or diagnoses pertaining to drug misuse or abuse.
+In many cases the value (answer) at Observation.value may be boolean true \| false.

 {% include assessment-valueset-table-generator.html %}